Because launching websites and applications is my passion.

 More detail on the web, print, and multimedia projects I've completed can be found in my portfolio.
 Over 300 projects for over 90 clients are included in the growing list, which can be filtered by employer, industry, tasks completed, and more.

-For a more focused view, you can also filter the list to show just my favorites, a selection of the projects that I'm the most proud of, for various reasons.
+For a more focused view, you can also filter the list to show just my favorites, a selection of the projects that I'm the most proud of, or that were the most fun.

 My guiding principles for each site I launch are to make sure the site is:

 A site's most important content and features should be present and functional regardless of what browser is being used.
 Some things may display slightly differently in different browsers.
 Some bells-and-whistles that enhance the user's experience, but aren't absolutely necessary for the function of the website, might not be present in older, outdated browsers.
 As much as possible, fallbacks for browser issues should be implemented to keep the experience relatively consistent across all major browsers.

 A site's most important content and features should be present and functional regardless of what platform or device is being used.
 The site should work not only on the major operating systems of desktop computers, but also on those of mobile devices, tablets, smart phones, and laptops.
 This may mean that some features are handled differently on different devices – like using touch controls vs. mouse input.
 As much as possible, the experience should be kept relatively consistent across all major devices.